yegor256/blog/_drafts/_threecopies.md

 per second, while AWS always charges for a full hour.
 For $5.00 you get 500 hours.
 For example, the script you see above takes about 5 minutes to complete (the database is not huge).
-If you skip the hourly executions, like I did above, you will consume 150 minutes of the server time every month, which will cost you **$0.30 per year**!
+If you skip the hourly executions, like I did above, you will consume 170 minutes of server time every month, which will cost you about **$0.34 per year**!
 This is much cheaper than a server and its monitoring, I believe.

 One more thing before you go.
 ThreeCopies is written in Java&nbsp;8 and is open source,